Webezy-io/webezyio/README.md

 Then you will need to navigate into your project

-> __Note:__ if you didnt specified the `--path` argument when creating new project by default it will create a project under your current directory
+> __Note__ if you didnt specified the `--path` argument when creating new project by default it will create a project under your current directory

 ```sh
 cd <YourProject>